 Only the textbox still uses ‘text’ property, the button and label are switched to ‘Content’ property.

-* If we wanted to set a foreground/background color in a WinForms application, we would use code like as follows:
+* If we wanted to set a foreground/background colour in a WinForms application, we would use code as follows:

 textBox1.ForeColor = Color.BlueViolet;